TOTAL BIRD SPECIES (LIFE LIST) SEEN AT LH = 135

 Seen 28 Sept 1995 and again in 1996; 2 seen in 1997 with 1 single in 1998 ;

-Grey Heron – common LH resident + breeding has occurred
+Grey Heron – common LH resident+ breeding has occurred normally 1 or 2

 Grey Partridge – a fairly common resident but not often seen around LH